ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.md

 4. Configure the physical adapters (assign uplink-1) and VMkernel adapters (assign to dpg-vmk).
 5. Click Manage physical adapters to migrate the physical adapters and VMkernel adapters, vmnic0 and vmk0 to the vDS.
 6. Select an appropriate uplink on the vDS for physical adapter vmnic0.
 For this example, use Uplink1.
 The physical adapter is selected and an uplink is chosen.
-7. Migrate the management network on vmk0 from the standard vSwitch to the distributed vSwitch.
-Perform these steps on each host.
+7. Select to migrate the management network on vmk0 from the standard vSwitch to the distributed vSwitch as follows.
+Select these steps on host BMS002 / esx-002 and BMS003 / esx-003.
 8. Select vmk0, and click Assign port group dpg-vmk.
 9. Finish the configuration.
 10. Review the changes to ensure that you are adding two hosts, two uplinks (vmnic0 from each host), and two VMkernel adapters (vmk0 from each host).